Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 So it is really simple to create a native looking pure HTML5 app.
 All you need to do to add the app to your home page is…

 - iPhone
     Go to the web page you created and press the share icon.
-Select the “Add to Home Screen” option.
+Select the "Add to Home Screen" option.
 - Android
     Go to the web page you created and press the menu button.
-Select “More” and then “Add shortcut to Home”.
-In some versions of Android you will need to add a bookmark before you’ll get the home screen option.
+Select "More" and then "Add shortcut to Home".
+In some versions of Android you will need to add a bookmark before you'll get the home screen option.

-To test offline caching in your application, switch your phone to airplane mode, which switches off your Internet connection, and then open your app.
+To test offline caching in your application, switch your phone to aeroplane mode, which switches off your Internet connection, and then open your app.
 It should load with all the scripts and images it needs because of the offline cache.

 In a real application scenario, I have tended to ignore the offline requirement.
 This is because it makes the application more complicated and harder to maintain for little benefit (the applications in question require data from the server for nearly all functionality).
 The decision on whether to offline will be unique to each project, but think carefully about this subject before you add the extra complexity.

 Useful Tools:

 - [Manifest File Validator](http://manifest-validator.com/)
-- In Firefox, use <about:cache> to view stored files, there is a dedicated Offline Cache section
+- In Firefox, use `about:cache` to view stored files, there is a dedicated Offline Cache section

 ## Questions And Answers